richarvey/techshift-modernise/content/page/cicd.md

 ##### Configurable workflow

 AWS CodePipeline allows you to model the different stages of your software release process using the console interface, the AWS CLI, AWS CloudFormation, or the AWS SDKs.
-You can easily specify the tests to run and customize the steps to deploy your application and its dependencies.
+You can easily specify the tests to run and customise the steps to deploy your application and its dependencies.

 ##### Get started fast